abrahimcse/pgdb-backup-automation/README.md

 - Automated backups of all PostgreSQL databases
 - Backup compression using gzip
 - Configurable retention policy
-- Telegram notifications for success/failure
+- Telegram notifications for failure
 - Detailed logging

 ## Requirements